*Read our latest Mentoring Impact Report here….Mentoring Impact WAM Youth 2018

 Our mentoring service provides a child or young person with a trusted adult to spend time with, talk to, work through things.
 The key principle of our mentoring is the transformative power of safe and positive relationships.
 The role of our mentors is simply being there to support a child or young person consistently over a period of around 12 months.
 This can take different forms depending on the age and needs of the children.
 For example some mentors will take their mentees out for hot chocolate and a chat, others will go for bike rides or play other sports.
 Some will go to the cinema, go for dog walks, visit places of interest or those with younger children might just visit the park or play games.
 Sometimes the mentoring occurs within school time & at school, other times it’s outside of school.
 It is child led and the emphasis is on building the relationship, not working through programmes or rigid targets although we do regularly review progress to ensure the child’s needs are being met.

 Our mentors are trained volunteers who are all DBS checked and recruited via a thorough process of application, references, a 2 stage interview and 4 – 6 session training programme.
-They come from all walks of life and experiences and there is a careful matching process between mentee and mentor so that the child will feel most comfortable and understood by their mentor.
-We are working with children aged between 7 and 17 in and around the Winchcombe & Cheltenham area.
+They come from all walks of life and experiences and faiths and there is a careful matching process between mentee and mentor so that the child will feel most comfortable and understood by their mentor.
+We are working with children aged between 7 and 17 in and around the Winchcombe, Tewkesbury & Cheltenham area.

 What does it cost?

 For the young person it costs nothing!
+We charge schools and agencies £85 per month per young person for weekly mentoring for 12 months.
+We have a limited number of grant funded places on the programme thanks to the High Sheriff of Gloucestershire’s Fund however the waiting list for these places is currently 6-8 months.
 We are trying to raise enough money through grants and fundraising so that we can offer this service to schools and other organisations without charge, particularly in light of current cuts to school budgets across our area.
 In previous years our mentoring project has been supported financially by the Gloucestershire Police and Crime Commissioner’s Fund, Tewkesbury Borough Council and Encounter Church, Winchcombe.
-We are currently seeking further funding to continue this work If this programme is something you would like to support financially, please contact us at firstname.lastname@example.org.
+We are currently seeking further funding to continue this work.
+If this programme is something you would like to support financially, please contact us at firstname.lastname@example.org.

 What do I do next?